LudovicRousseau/CCID/QNX_PORTING_GUIDE.md

 ## Summary

 The QNX port provides full device enumeration and CCID device detection through a minimal libusb compatibility layer.
 Device descriptors are real, fetched from the QNX USB stack.
-Transfer functions are realistic stubs suitable for testing and parse utility validation.

-For production use with actual smart card communication, implement full libusbdi URB-based transfers in the next phase.
+Bulk and Interrupt transfers are fully implemented and verified, enabling standard CCID communication.
+Control transfers are currently simulated and will be implemented in the next phase.